-I completed my Master’s Degree in Counselling Psychology at the University of Alberta in 2007, and have also completed additional training in Play Therapy and Sandplay Therapy with the Canadian Association for Child and Play Therapy and with the Canadian Association for Sandplay Therapy.
-I am a Certified Child Play Therapist Supervisor and specialize in Play Therapy with preschool and school-aged children, Family Therapy, Individual Therapy with adolescents and adults, and Jungian Sandplay Therapy.
-I am also trained in EMDR.
+I completed my Master’s Degree in Counselling Psychology at the University of Alberta in 2007, and have also completed additional training in Play Therapy with the Canadian Association for Child and Play Therapy (CACPT), The Play Therapy Institute of Colorado and with the Canadian Association for Sandplay Therapy (CAST).
+I have also completed additional training in Child-Parent Relationship Therapy (CPRT) and Theraplay, as well as Eye Movement and Desensitization and Reprocessing (EMDR) Therapy.
+In addition to my clinical work, I also provide supervision to many mental health professionals and am also currently a board member with the Canadian Association for Sandplay Therapy.
+I am a Certified Child Play Therapist Supervisor in Canada and the United States and specialize in Play Therapy with preschool and school-aged children, Family Therapy, Individual Therapy with adolescents and adults, and Sandplay Therapy.

 I consider myself a depth psychologist.
 Meaning, I work collaboratively with my clients to address the deeper reasons for their concerns.
 Typically, people enter therapy presenting with “symptoms.”
 These “symptoms” usually have a deeper rooted cause, which is what I focus on addressing in the therapy to help establish long-term change for my clients.
 I also believe there is an integral connection between our mind and our body.
 In my therapeutic work, I work holistically with my clients to help them establish the internal resources required to live a healthy and balanced life.